lachlan-ibm/ibmvia_autoconf/docs/index.rst

 YAML configuration keywords
 ============================

 Each module expects a YAML object describing the desired configuration state.
 There are a number of useful features which can be used to make configuration files re-usable and version controlled.
-There are three keywords which can be used in configuration files:
+There are five keywords which can be used in configuration files:

  - ``!include``
     Used to include a YAML configuration file as the value of the given key.
 This file can be either an absolute path or relative to the ``IVIA_CONFIG_BASE`` environment variable. eg::

                                                                                     container: !include base_config.yaml